Invasive Visual Recording

 Definitions under the Invasive Visual Recording Statute in Texas

-For purposes of the invasive visual recording statue in Texas, the term “female breast” means any portion of the female breast below the top of the areola.
+For purposes of the invasive visual recording statute in Texas, the term “female breast” means any portion of the female breast below the top of the areola.
 The term “intimate Area” means the naked or clothed genitals, pubic area, anus, buttocks, or female breast of a person.

 “Changing room” means a room or portioned area provided for or primarily used for the changing of clothing and includes dressing rooms, locker rooms, and swimwear changing areas.